flairNLP/fundus/docs/how_to_add_a_publisher.md

 #### CSS-Select

-CSS-Select is generally a simpler, but less comprehensive, selector compared to XPath In most instances, it's advisable to use CSS-Select and resort to XPath only when necessary.
+CSS-Select is generally a simpler, but less comprehensive, selector compared to XPath.
+In most instances, it's advisable to use CSS-Select and resort to XPath only when necessary.
 To define your selector we recommend using [this](https://www.w3schools.com/cssref/css_selectors.php) reference.